qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 5. Solve using the custom function
 ----------------------------------

-We have just completed writing the generic code to solve the Schrödinger equation.
-We will now demonstrate two cases of solving the equation using NumPy and JAX as inputs.
+Finally, we will solve the Schrödinger equation using both the NumPy and JAX libraries via our single dispatched function ``unp.runge_kutta``.

 First, solve with NumPy: